 Jeddah — Saudi Arabia announced the discovery of significant archaeological sites in Jeddah.
-The announcement came at discovering a fortress buried for more than 500 years ago.
+The announcement came at the discovery of a fortress buried for more than 500 years ago.

 The archaeological site, called Al-Shouna Heritage Fortress, dates back to 1516 (500 years ago).
 According to the Saudi Television Channel 1, the site was discovered during the demolitions near Qabil Street in the Balad area.
 The street is one of the traditional historical markets in Jeddah.